Edgartown by Sea: Cruising the Massachusetts Coast

 Even though our destination, Oak Bluffs, was just around the bend, we sailed straight out toward the buoy and then headed due east to anchor just outside the funky town of OB, as locals like to call it.
 Boaters don’t just scoot along the coast, they follow charts and navigation because it’s all too easy to get stuck on rocks or in low water.

 To the Lookout

-It was time for us to head into shore and say goodbye to our seagoing pals.
-A lunch at one of my favorite Vineyard spots, the Lookout Tavern on Sea View Avenue in Oak Bluffs, was a perfect place for one last meal.
+It was time for us to head to shore and say goodbye to our seagoing pals.
+Lunch at one of my favorite Vineyard spots, the Lookout Tavern on Sea View Avenue in Oak Bluffs, was a perfect place for one last meal.